Geranium

 results, high consumer satisfaction and a fascinating history.

-A Fascinating Story:
+Fascinating Story:

-In 1897, an Englishman named Charles Stevens went to South Africa
+In 1897, an Englishman named Charles Stevens went to South

-mysterious remedy--which became popular throughout Europe as
+England with his mysterious remedy--which became popular

-"Steven's Consumption Cure".
-In 1920, a former missionary doctor,
+throughout Europe as "Steven's Consumption Cure".
+In 1920, a

-Adrien Sechehaye, learned of Steven's cure.
-During the next nine
+former missionary doctor, Adrien Sechehaye, learned of Steven's

-years he treated over 800 patients in Switzerland with a
+cure.
+During the next nine years he treated over 800 patients in

-homeopathic preparation of the medicine.
-In 1929 he published the
+Switzerland with a homeopathic preparation of the medicine.
+In

-medical case studies.
+1929 he published the medical case studies.

 But with the introduction of synthetic tuberculosis drugs,